 Does Marist offer Financial Aid?

-About 90 percent of Marist students receive some form of financial assistance, including scholarships, grants, loans and work opportunities.
+Yes!
+Approximately 90 percent of Marist students receive some form of financial assistance, including scholarships, grants, loans and work opportunities.

 How do I apply for need-based financial aid?

 You are required to complete the Free Application for Federal Student Aid to apply for financial assistance.
-In addition, the Marist Office of Financial Assistance will need copies of both your and your parents. tax returns from the previous year.

 Does Marist offer any merit-based scholarships?